Learning the optimal scale for GWAS through hierarchical SNP aggregation: Application on real datasets

-To evaluate the ability of our procedure to discover new associations between SNPs and ankylosing spondylitis, we compare our procedure with the univariate approach (SMA), SKAT model and FAIS algorithm.
+To evaluate the ability of our procedure to discover new associations between SNPs and ankylosing spondylitis, we compare our procedure with the univariate approach (SMA) and SKAT model with our group definition and arbitrary group definition (20 SNPs).
 For SASA, we perform multiple hypothesis testing on the aggregated-SNP predictors in order to unravel significant associations with the phenotype.
-Figure~\ref{fig:manhattan} presents the result of the association analysis.
-For each method the logarithm of the \textit{p}-value of the different predictors is plotted along their position on the genome (this plot is also known as a Manhattan plot).
+Figure~\ref{fig:manhattan} presents the results of the association analysis.
+For each method the logarithm of the $p$-value of the different predictors is plotted along their position on the genome (this plot is also known as Manhattan plot).

-Both the SMA and the SASA methods highlight a region on chromosome 6 strongly associated with the phenotype.
+Either methods highlight a region on chromosome 6 strongly associated with the phenotype.
 This region corresponds to the Major Histocompatibility Complex (MHC), and Human Leukocyte Antigen (HLA) class I molecules HLA B27 belonging to this region have been identified as a genetic risk factor associated with ankylosing spondylitis \citep{woodrow_HLA_1978}.
-Our method SASA succeeds in detecting this risk locus with a good precision, 59 aggregated-SNPs variables are significantly associated with the phenotype compared to 602 significantly associated SNPs with the standard SMA approach.
-SKAT and FAIS identified less association but were still able to retrieve MHC region on chromosome 6.
+Our method SASA succeeds in detecting this risk locus with a good precision, 64 aggregated-SNPs variables are significantly associated with the phenotype compared to 602 significantly associated SNPs with the standard SMA approach.

+For the analysis of the WTCCC datasets, we represent the results, in Figure~\ref{fig:qqplot}, by plotting the expected $p$-value against the observed $p$-value (this a plot is known as Quantile-Quantile plot).
+We perform the analysis using our approach SASA only.